micahgodbolt/fluid-react-starter/README.md

 npm run start
 ```

-To see how this is working, please take a look at `config.ts` where you will see the following values specified.
+To see how this is working, take a look at `config.ts` where you will see the following values specified:

 ```typescript
 export const connectionConfig: FrsConnectionConfig = useFrs